abernicchia-heroku/heroku-github-actions-runner/README.md

  --unattended           Disable interactive prompts for missing arguments.
 Defaults will be used for missing options --url string           Repository to add the runner to.
 Required if unattended --token string         Registration token.
-Required if unattended --name string          Name of the runner to configure (default dayers-ltm) --runnergroup string   Name of the runner group to add this runner to (defaults to the default runner group) --labels string        Extra labels in addition to the default: 'self-hosted,OSX,X64' --work string          Relative runner work directory (default _work) --replace              Replace any existing runner with the same name (default false) --pat                  GitHub personal access token used for checking network connectivity when executing `./run.sh --check`
+Required if unattended --name string          Name of the runner to configure (default hostname on Linux - from C# Environment.MachineName) --runnergroup string   Name of the runner group to add this runner to (defaults to the default runner group) --labels string        Custom labels that will be added to the runner.
+This option is mandatory if --no-default-labels is used.
+ --no-default-labels    Disables adding the default labels: e.g. 'self-hosted,Linux,X64' --local                Removes the runner config files from your local machine.
+Used as an option to the remove command --work string          Relative runner work directory (default _work) --replace              Replace any existing runner with the same name (default false) --pat                  GitHub personal access token with repo scope.
+Used for checking network connectivity when executing `./run.sh --check`
+ --disableupdate        Disable self-hosted runner automatic update to the latest released version` --ephemeral            Configure the runner to only take one job and then let the service un-configure the runner after the job finishes (default false);

 Examples:
  Check GitHub server network connectivity: